Skip to main content

 • You can refresh many times, to get a new EUID token and corresponding new refresh token, as long as the current EUID token is always refreshed before the current refresh token expires.

-• If the token has expired, or as an alternative to refreshing an existing token, you can generate a new EUID token from the original hashed or unhashed email address.
+• If the token has expired, or as an alternative to refreshing an existing token, you can generate a new EUID token from the original hashed or unhashed email address or phone number.

 • Publishers send EUID tokens in the bidstream.